SpartzInc/automation_object/docs/blue_prints/element_level_keys.md

 Element Level Configurations
 ----

-This document will cover the available keys and values that may be used at the base level.
+This document will cover the available keys and values that may be used at the element level.

 ### Table of Contents: